How to Prevent Seasickness on a Cruise

 Some itineraries are rough year round, while others are only choppy at certain times. - Photo by Thinkstock

 Though storms and high winds can occur anywhere and at any time, certain regions are known for particularly increase the risk of seasickness for passengers.
 If you’re highly prone to getting motion sickness, try to avoid rough seas on your cruise.
-Avoid ocean crossings, Mediterranean sailings during fall and winter, the Caribbean during hurricane season (June through November), and Alaska cruises that pass through the Pacific.
+Booking cruises like ocean crossings, Mediterranean sailings during fall and winter, or the Caribbean during hurricane season (June through November), means you’re practically asking for a bout of seasickness.